What is custom components and templates?

 # How-to

-The first step is to create the .html files with the components themselves, I only cover the progressbar here as the dropdown is more advanced; however, at some point I will add the code of the dropdown to my GitHub page.
+The first step is to create the .html files with the components themselves, I only cover the progressbar here as the dropdown is more advanced.

 # Adding HTML